-NBC’s new ‘Nightly News’ anchor Lester Holt rose steadily to top
+NBC’s ‘Nightly News’ anchor Lester Holt rose to top

 New York — – While Lester Holt’s ascension to full-time anchor of NBC’s “Nightly News” came as a result of Brian Williams’ stunning downfall, no one can say he hasn’t worked hard to take advantage of an opportunity.

 The California-born Holt becomes the first African-American to be sole anchor of a network evening newscast.
 Max Robinson was part of a three-anchor team with Peter Jennings and Frank Reynolds at ABC News in the late 1970s and early 1980s.

 Holt, at 56 the same age as Williams, is a graduate of Cal State University in Sacramento.
 He was a reporter at CBS affiliates in New York and Los Angeles and worked at CBS News’ “48 Hours.”
 For 14 years, he was the evening news anchor at WBBM-TV in Chicago.